makrai/notes/shwartz2004-unsup-commonsense-qa-selftalk.md

 * Natural language understanding involves reading with implicit background knowl
 * Current systems either rely on
   * pre-trained language models as the sole implicit source of world knowledge,
-  * external knowledge bases (KBs) to incorporate additional relevant knowledge.
+  * external knowledge bases (KBs) to incorporate additional relevant knowledge
 * We propose an unsupervised framework based on self-talk as a novel alternative to multiple-choice commonsense tasks
 * Inspired by inquiry-based discovery learning (Bruner, 1961),
-* our approach inquires language models with a number of information seeking qs e.g. "what is the definition of ..." to discover additional background knowl.
+* our approach inquires language models with a number of information seeking qs e.g. "what is the definition of ..." to discover additional background knowl
 * Empirical results demonstrate that the self-talk procedure
   * substantially improves the performance of zero-shot language model baselines on four out of six commonsense benchmarks, and
-  * competes with models that obtain knowledge from external KBs.
-While our
+  * competes with models that obtain knowledge from external KBs
-  * hE, the self-talk induced knowledge even when leading to correct answers is not always seen as useful by human judges, raising interesting questions about the inner-workings of pre-trained language models for commonsense reasoning.
+  * hE, the self-talk induced knowledge even when leading to correct answers is not always seen as useful by human judges
+    * raising interesting questions about the inner-workings of pre-trained language models for commonsense reasoning

 # 1 Intro